aircarlo/bin2bin_LPC/README.md

 # Enhancing Packet Loss Concealment with Generative Spectrogram Inpainting

-This repository holds the project files of the _bin2bin_ model for generative inpainting, submitted to the [IEEE-IS² Music Packet Loss Concealment Challenge](https://internetofsounds2025.ieee-is2.org/workshops/3rd-ieee-international-workshop-networked-immersive-audio/music-packet-loss-concealment).
+This repository holds the project files of the _bin2bin_ model for generative inpainting, submitted to the second [IEEE-IS² Music Packet Loss Concealment Challenge](https://internetofsounds2025.ieee-is2.org/workshops/3rd-ieee-international-workshop-networked-immersive-audio/music-packet-loss-concealment).

 Below are links to the datasets:
 * [Medley Solos DB](https://zenodo.org/records/3464194)